Chapter 3 Building Models of Strategic Decision-Making

 The crucial next step is to distill these rich, complex observations into simplified, plausible mechanisms or strategies.
 This involves abstraction:

-• Simplifying: Can we capture the essence of a strategy without modeling every detail of a player’s thought process or interaction? (e.g., modeling WSLS instead of complex pattern detection).
+Simplifying: Can we capture the essence of a strategy without modeling every detail of a player’s thought process or interaction? (e.g., modeling just previous behaviors as possible inputs, instead of complex patterns in face expressions or movements that real humans likely use when trying to guess which hand has the penny).

-• Drawing on Cognitive Principles: How do known cognitive constraints (like limited memory or processing errors, discussed below) shape plausible strategies?
+Drawing on Cognitive Principles: How do known cognitive constraints (like limited memory or processing errors) shape plausible strategies?

-For instance, observing that players often change their choice after a loss might lead us to propose a “Lose-Shift” component as part of a candidate model.
+For instance, observing that players often change their choice after a loss might lead us to propose a “If Lose Then Shift” component as part of a candidate model.
 Observing that performance differs against biased vs. adaptive bots suggests players might be trying to learn or adapt, leading to memory-based or learning models.

 This process generates verbal models – initial hypotheses about the strategies at play.
 Key modeling considerations guide this translation: